Skip to main content

 U.Porto Data Protection Policy

 The University of Porto is a public foundation regulated by private law, whose mission includes the production of scientific, cultural and artistic knowledge, higher education strongly anchored in research, the social and economic valorisation of knowledge, and active participation in the progress of the communities to which it belongs.
-To best achieve these goals and to comply with all the requirements imposed on us as a public higher education institution, we will need to process some of your personal data.
+To best achieve these goals and to comply with all the requirements imposed on us as a public higher education institution, we may need to process some of your personal data.

 What will my data be used for?

-In order to provide you with the necessary conditions to build an academic path rooted in excellence, as well as to comply with all the legal obligations to which we are bound, your personal data may be processed, in particular, for the following purposes:
+If you are a student at U.Porto, in order to provide you with the necessary conditions to build an academic path rooted in excellence, as well as to comply with all the legal obligations to which we are bound, your personal data may be processed, in particular, for the following purposes:

 • enrolment and registration management;